 Here's a crazy thought ...
 How about the A's win the first game of a series?
 LOCO, I KNOW!!!
 But mayhap they would give it a whirl?
 Because my blood pressure is exactly "quite a bit over not much" with Oakland's division lead all of 1 game thanks to a 6-6 run against the likes of Houston, Texas, and Kansas City.

 If there's a window of opportunity to create some distance, this might be the week.
-As the A's are hosting the Priceless Zack Greinke and Clayton Kershaw .and for 7 games, the begin a home-and-home 4-game series against the with the Dodgers throwing
+As the A's are hosting the Priceless Rays and Minnesota Twins for 7 games, the Angels begin a home-and-home 4-game series against the Los Angeles Dodgers with the Dodgers throwing Zack Greinke and Clayton Kershaw the first two games.

 As for the game Oakland can influence directly, Jeff Samardzija gets the ball tonight against Alex Cobb.
 Cobb features a low 90s fastball and wipeout changeup, something the A's saw plenty of yesterday from the masterful James Shields.